Canadian professor recently released from French prison calls for public inquiry into his extradition to France

-Hassan Diab, the Ottawa academic released from a French prison last week after judges ordered the dismissal of terrorism charges against him, is calling for a public inquiry into his case and a review of the law that saw him extradited to France.
+Hassan Diab, the Ottawa academic released from a French prison last week after judges ordered the dismissal of terrorism charges against him, is calling for a public inquiry into his case and a review of the law that allowed his extradition to France.

 However, Mr. Diab says he doesn't want a penny of Canadian taxpayer money as compensation for his nine-year ordeal, which included three years in solitary confinement at a French jail.
-If he is awarded any money, Mr. Diab said he wants it to go towards paying down the expenses his family, friends and supporters have endured working on his case.
+If he is awarded any money, Mr. Diab said he wants it to go toward paying down the expenses his family, friends and supporters have borne working on his case.

 "I don't want any penny from the taxpayers in Canada.
-If there is any money that comes from anywhere – if the law allows anything … the money will go to the people who paid their own money for the case's expenses," Mr. Diab said during a news conference at Amnesty International Canada's office in Ottawa Wednesday.
+If there is any money that comes from anywhere – if the law allows anything … the money will go to the people who paid their own money for the case's expenses," Mr. Diab said during a news conference at Amnesty International Canada's office in Ottawa on Wednesday.

 "I just want to avoid this prospect of having innocent people in this ordeal again."

-Mr. Diab, who arrived home in Ottawa on Monday, said he plans to focus his energy on fixing the law that saw him extradited to France.
+Mr. Diab, who arrived home in Ottawa on Monday, said he plans to focus his energy on fixing the law that allowed his extradition to France.

-His lawyer, Donald Bayne, said a public inquiry into Mr. Diab's case would include "a reasoned evaluation" of the deficiencies of the extradition law and how to improve it going forward.
+His lawyer, Donald Bayne, said a public inquiry into Mr. Diab's case would include "a reasoned evaluation" of the deficiencies of the extradition law and how to improve it.
 He said the threshold for extradition is too low in Canada.

 "There's no sworn evidence [required for extradition].
 A foreign official need only sign a piece of paper that makes allegations against a Canadian," Mr. Bayne told reporters.